marveeygoodlife/Interest-rate-converter/README.md

 - Calculation logic (It uses the formula to calculate ).
 - Result is displayed in a label.

-Flowchart:
+<b>Flowchart: </b>

 ![FlowChart](https://github.com/marveeygoodlife/Interest-rate-converter/blob/main/images/Copy%20of%20Project%20proposal.jpg)

+  <b> A simple flowchart Algorithm</b>

 - User Interface:

 The user input values into the text boxes values for Principal, Rate and Time.

 - Code Execution:

 When Users click the Calculate button, the inputs are validated and if it's correct the formula is applied using the provided formula.
- The output is calculated and displayed in the label.
+- The output is calculated and displayed in the label.

 ## IMPLEMENTATION

-CODE STARTS HERE!
+<strong>CODE STARTS HERE! </strong>
 ```
 Private Sub Form_Load()